North Vancouver (City)

 - Cargill is a grain terminal handling wheat, durum, canola, barley and grain by-products.

-Through our community investment program, we support community projects throughout the Lower Mainland.
-We are proud to have contributed to the following North Shore community programs:
+Through our community investment program, we support community events, projects and initiatives throughout the Lower Mainland.
+We are proud to have contributed to the following in the City of North Vancouver:

-- North Vancouver Museum and Archives – New port museum exhibit
+- Friends of the North Vancouver Museum and Archives Society – Shipyard Pals

 - TREC Charitable Foundation – Relay Education’s Kids World of Energy

 - Canada Wild Arts Society – Uninterrupted VR